 Children are taught within their class group and may receive additional support in small group situations.
-If the additional school intervention is not felt to be meeting a child's needs, then short term additional resource funding (STAR) may be required to provide extra support or an application for an Education Health and Care Plan can be made.
+If the additional school intervention is not felt to be meeting a child's needs, then an application can be made by the school for 'High Needs' funding, e.g. for an Education Health and Care Plan.
+This is aimed at removing barriers to learning and putting effective special provision in place that is implemented and reviewed at least termly.
+At all stages, parents/carers and staff work together.
+Parents are fully informed and nothing happens without parental consent.